kvegter/dbreportapp/README.md

 ### Indexes, Constraints and Log

-For convenienve the Indexes and Constraints of the database are listed here.
+For convenience the Indexes and Constraints of the database are listed here.
 The Log tab contains the logging of the analyzis which is shown in the Summary tab during analyzing.

 ## Live Count